isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * message queues
 * messaging libraries

-???? should there be a "use X rather than `std::async`" where X is something that would use a better specified thread pool?
+???? should there be a “use X rather than `std::async`” where X is something that would use a better specified thread pool?

 ???
 Is `std::async` worth using in light of future (and even existing, as libraries) parallelism facilities?
 What should the guidelines recommend if someone wants to parallelize, e.g., `std::accumulate` (with the additional precondition of commutativity), or merge sort?